Changes.

 Week of 2026-04-06

-A full BFD engine, BGP route reflection and policy filters, a real REST/gRPC config editor, WireGuard support, and a talk at Net Manchester.
+A full BFD engine, BGP route reflection and policy filters, a REST/gRPC config editor, WireGuard support, and a talk at Net Manchester.

 Week of 2026-03-30